aiven/terraform-provider-aiven/docs/resources/m3db.md

 Optional:

 - `retention_options` (Block List, Max: 1) Retention options (see [below for nested schema](#nestedblock--m3db_user_config--namespaces--options--retention_options))
-- `snapshot_enabled` (String) Controls whether M3DB will create snapshot files for this namespace
+- `snapshot_enabled` (Boolean) Controls whether M3DB will create snapshot files for this namespace
-- `writes_to_commitlog` (String) Controls whether M3DB will include writes to this namespace in the commitlog
+- `writes_to_commitlog` (Boolean) Controls whether M3DB will include writes to this namespace in the commitlog

 <a id="nestedblock--m3db_user_config--namespaces--options--retention_options"></a>
 ### Nested Schema for `m3db_user_config.namespaces.options.retention_options`